keyshade-xyz/keyshade/docs/internals/architecture-of-keyshade.md

 description: Glimpse into the bigger picture
 ---

-# 🏗️ Architecture of keyshade
+# 🏗️ Architecture of Keyshade

-The following few diagrams try to explain the architecture of keyshade.
+The following few diagrams try to explain the architecture of Keyshade.

 ### Control Flow